 As a progressive, community organizer and a mother of two, Beth has spent the last thirty years in training to take on the trust and aspirations of her community, to secure a thriving, sustainable, just and compassionate future for us all.
-She is currently serving her first term as a state representative from the 22nd legislative district.
+She is currently serving as a state representative from the 22nd legislative district.

 She was the founding executive director of Washington Conservation Voters and served in that role from 1991 – 1995.
 In 1996 she was a field organizer for National Abortion and Reproductive Rights Action League (NARAL).
 She also served as a campaign organizer and later the development director for Audubon Washington.
 Beth has worked in public, private, and non-profit sectors, and has served in leadership staff positions in numerous political campaigns.